tomert16/pick-n-play-CRA/README.md

 - Create a copy of the sample.env file and name it .env
 - In the root directory in your terminal run `cp -p ./sample.env ./.env`
 ##### Once the .env file has been created
-- run `docker compose up -d --build` in the terminal
+- run `docker compose up --build` in the terminal
-- Once all containers are up and running, run `docker compose run server rails db:create db:migrate db:seed` in the terminal
+- Once all containers are up and running, open up a new tab in your terminal and run `docker compose run server rails db:create db:migrate db:seed`, to insert all of the necessary tables and seeds in the database.
 - In the browser go to localhost:8080.
 ### Running Locally:
 #### Set up Environment Variables: